digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 1. A party submits a transaction.
 Remember, a transaction is just a list of actions.
 2. The transaction is interpreted, meaning the ``Update`` corresponding to each action is evaluated in the context of the ledger to calculate all consequeces, including transitive ones (consequences of consequences, etc).
-3. The transaction is *blinded*, or *projected*, meaning the views that different parties have on the transaction are calculated.
+3. The views of the transaction that parties get to see (see :ref:`privacy`) are calculated in a process called *blinding*, or *projecting*.
 4. The blinded views are distributed to the parties.
 5. The transaction is *validated* based on the blinded views and a consensus protocol depending on the underlying infrastructure.
 6. If validation succeeds, the transaction is *committed*.